 Who would be good at it?
 If you have always wanted to be in the medical field, but don’t have the time and money for med school, this could be for you.
 Most people in this industry either work in a hospital or diagnostic facilities specializing in these technologies.

 As with other jobs in the medical field, having a proper bedside manner is critical for this job.
-You work directly with patients of all ages, in which they are in stressful situations.
-Being able to work with them, and have a calming effect is a significant benefit.
+You work directly with patients of all ages who are in stressful situations.
+Working with them and having a calming effect is a significant benefit.

 The Bottom Line